swiftlang/repo-templates/README-template.md

 - [GitHub Issues](link-to-issues) - Bug reports and feature requests
 - [Forums](link-to-forums) - General discussion and support
 - Team Contact: [@team-handle]
+- [link to CODEOWNERS] (if no CODEOWNERS, then list of maintainer handles here]

+This repo is part of the [insert Workgroup or Steering Group name here]

 ## 🔐 Security
 If you discover a security vulnerability, please follow our [security policy](SECURITY.md) for responsible disclosure.